Transfer Switches and Electrical Service in Evergreen, Colorado

 The capacity gap

-Mountain homes often have higher electrical demands than their metro equivalents: well pumps, septic systems, electric heating in some cases, and longer distances from the transformer.
+Mountain homes often have higher electrical demands than a typical suburban home: well pumps, electric heating in some cases, and longer distances from the transformer.
 A 100-amp panel from the 1970s may not handle modern loads.
-A load calculation tells you where you stand.
+An evaluation tells you where you stand.

 Electrical Code and Permits